awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-resource-data-sync.md

    The system partitions the table\.
 **Note**
 If you create resource data syncs from additional AWS Regions or accounts, then you must run this command again to update the partitions\.
-You may also need to update your S3 bucket policy\.
+You may also need to update your Amazon S3 bucket policy\.

 1. To preview your data, choose the view icon next to the AWS\_Application table\.
 ![\[alt-text\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/sysman-inventory-resource-data-sync-walk.png)